Yemen Arab Republic: Agriculture

-About 85 percent of the country's labor force works in agriculture, but the country is nevertheless dependent on imports for 30 percent of its food supplies.
+About 85 percent of the country's labor force works in agriculture, but the country was nevertheless dependent on imports for 30 percent of its food supplies.
 It has received significant aid from Saudi Arabia, Kuwait and the United Arab Emirates.

 Petroleum industry

 Although oil was an important part of the YAR's exports, the country had not been found to have large reserves.
-North Yemen has received significant aid from Saudi Arabia, Kuwait and the UAE, but is not a candidate for membership in the Gulf Cooperation Council, a group of six Arab oil producers on the peninsula established in May 1981.
+North Yemen has received significant aid from Saudi Arabia, Kuwait and the UAE, but was not a candidate for membership in the Gulf Cooperation Council, a group of six Arab oil producers on the peninsula established in May 1981.
 As one senior government official put it: "There are reasons why we won't be allowed to join.
 First, we're a republic.
 Second, we're poor.
 And third, if they let us in, they'll have to let the Iraqis in, too."